 For education achievements under Object 2, photographs exhibiting the work of the candidate's students as well as the candidate's own built work, if applicable, should be included, as well as any educational tools developed.

-For Object 3, it is important to include quality photographs of one or two of the candidate's best architectural work in addition to other exhibits that best support the nomination category.
+For Object 3 through 5: A minimum of 7 and a maximum of 10 exhibits where it is important to include quality photographs of one or two of the candidate's best projects in addition to other exhibits that best support the nomination category.

-For Objects 4 and 5, photographs and/or exhibits that best illustrate the particular contribution of the candidate should be included.
+For Objects 4 and 5: A minimum of 7 and a maximum of 10 exhibits with photographs and/or exhibits that best illustrate the particular contribution of the candidate should be included.
 In the case of candidates who are government employees and who act as the client to other designers, the work of those designers may be included with clear attribution assigned and the role of the candidate clearly identified.

 Section 4: Reference Letters